ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19015/datasheet.md

 The **RAK19015 WisBlock Battery Power Slot Module** is a power board that comprises a battery connector, a reset push button, and two LEDs.
 It is designed to be used with WisBlock Base Board with Power Slot via the 40-pin WisBlock connector.

-RAK19015 is optimized to support very low-power applications since it only has a Li-Ion battery and 3.3 V switching regulator in the circuit removing unnecessary components that consume extra current consumption.
+RAK19015 is optimized to support very low-power applications since it only has a Li-Ion battery and 3.3&nbsp;V switching regulator in the circuit removing unnecessary components that consume extra current consumption.

 ### Features

 - Designed for battery-only powered applications
 - High-efficiency switching regulator
 - Optimized for low-power devices
-- Module size: 30 x 20 mm
+- Module size: 30 x 20&nbsp;mm

 ## Specifications